ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 # 10x Experimental Scenarios
-This document discusses proposed changes to the organization of spreadsheets used by HIMC techs who are running the assay, used by the computational team performing pre-processing, and used by Cell Ranger software (e.g. we should shift to the most general input spreadsheet as arguments).
-This document heavily references the [10x documentation](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/mkfastq), documents the type of spreadsheets used by all parties, and contains several example spreadsheets that represent different experimental scenarios.
+This document discusses proposed changes to the variou spreadsheets used by HIMC techs who are running the assay, the computational team performing pre-processing, and the Cell Ranger software (e.g. we should shift to the most general input spreadsheet as arguments).
+This document heavily references the [10x documentation](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/mkfastq), defines schemas for the various spreadsheets used by all parties, and contains several example spreadsheets that represent different common experimental scenarios.

 # Background
-The relationships between:
+The relationships between components in 10x single cell assay can be complicated (see [Glossary] Below)

+# Glossary

-* **biological samples**: a cell suspension extracted from a single biological source, see [glossary](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/glossary)
+* **biological samples**: a cell suspension extracted from a single biological source, see [10x-Glossary](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/glossary)

 * **loading sample**: the sample loaded into a 10x lane, which is usually the biological sample but may be a hash of many biological samples